 - Babylon.
 539 BC.
 Babylon is occupied.
 Nabonidus captured.

 - Lydia.
 547 BC.
 Croesus of Lydia taken prisoner.

 - Egypt.
 568 BC.
 Amasis II of Egypt suppressed.
 In 605 BC, Egypt was originally defeated in the battle of Carchemish.

-At first the Medes and Persians ruled jointly, but later the Persians rose to be the greater power over Astyages of Medes, and this is depicted as the bear being lifted on one side.
+At first the Medes and Persians ruled jointly, with the Medes being stronger.
+However, the Persians later rose to be substantially the greater power over Astyages of Medes.
+This is depicted as the bear being lifted on one side.

 The Third Beast